symbiote-h2020/SymbioteCore/README.md

 symbIoTe is a mediator, an intermediary connecting applications and IoT platforms.
 The basic functionality is that of a registry service which lists platforms, their resources and properties, while also providing a way to map between the platforms' different APIs.

+## Interworking Interface Documentation
+There are 2 kinds of interworking interfaces in the SymbIoTe Core:
+* The _coreInterface_ which serves northbound traffic coming from 3rd parties (e.g. applications searching for resources).
+ The interface description can be found [here](https://symbiote-h2020.github.io/SymbioteCore/coreInterface/)
+* The _cloudCoreInterface_ which serves southbound traffic coming from IoT platforms (e.g. applications).
+The interface description can be found [here](https://symbiote-h2020.github.io/SymbioteCore/cloudCoreInterface/)

 ## Project Build & Deployment

 ###  Install [Java Runtime Environment](https://java.com/download)